skillrepos/copilot-hands-on/codespace-labs.md

 ```
 // function to parse url
 ```
-8. Hit enter and you will probably see a line like
+8. Hit enter and you will probably see a similar line to

 ```
 function parseURL(url) {